 #7 You can chase the Northern Lights

-The Norwegian winter is the time of the darkness.
-And that means the higher chance of spotting the Aurora.
+The Norwegian winter is a time of darkness.
+And that means a higher chance of spotting the Aurora.
 Staring into the black night sky illuminated by the Northern Lights in Norway should be on everyone’s bucket list.
 The best time to visit Norway for Northern Lights is in winter.

 Check other Norway winter tours and the Northern Lights tours in Norway:

 #8 Warm up in the mountain cabin

 Ask me for my dream winter day and it will be walking amongst snowy mountains, arriving in this cute wooden hut in the middle of the forest where all the trees have fluffy snow caps.
 Lighting up the fireplace and drinking mulled wine from the cozy cabin looking out to the frozen landscape.

 The best part?
 It’s so easy to make that dream come true in winter in Norway.
 If you wonder where everyone is during the Norway winter holidays, this is the answer – in the cabins in the mountains.
 And it makes perfect sense!
 You can find a lot of cottages to rent for a cozy weekend in the cabin in Northern Norway.
 For some of my personal suggestions that I tried myself, have a look at this post for Norwegian hytte – cute cabins in Norway you can afford to rent.

 #9 You can go for an adventurous winter road trip to Norway

 Summer road trips are accessible to everyone.
 Winter road trips in Norway are only for the brave ones.
 The rewards are spectacular.
 Driving in Norway in winter can be challenging (not for the newbies!) but is certainly doable.
 Take it slow and take it all in.
 Do not try it without the previous winter driving experience.